 Scarlett Johansson has been in the news a lot lately because of her twin roles as spokeswoman for Oxfam and SodaStream.
-For nine years, Johansson served as an ambassador for and helped raise money for Oxfam.
-But this past January, Oxfam insisted she choose between representing them and SodaStream, and she chose the latter.
+For nine years, Johansson served as an ambassador for Oxfam.
+She was a major fundraiser and public face of the charity.
+But this January, Oxfam told her she had to choose between representing them and SodaStream, and she chose the latter.
 The episode suggests some important limitations of the stakeholder theory of corporate organization.

 Why did Oxfam give Johansson an ultimatum?
 SodaStream manufactures popular home carbonation systems in 22 facilities around the world.
 Some are in the U.S., China, Germany, Australia, South Africa, Sweden, and Israel, and one is in the West Bank.
 The company has recently been targeted by the pro-Palestinian “Boycott, Divestment, Sanctions” movement (BDS), which seeks to delegitimize either certain Israeli policies or the State of Israel itself (depending on who you talk to).
 The BDS movement is boycotting SodaStream because, it argues, the company promotes the Israeli occupation of the West Bank by operating a factory there.
 Oxfam backs the BDS boycott of Israel and insisted Johansson choose between them and SodaStream.

 This should not have been an intuitive response.
-And curiously enough, corporate law—specifically the stakeholder theory of the firm—offers a good explanation.
+And curiously enough, corporate law—specifically the stakeholder theory of the firm—helps illuminate the oddness of Oxfam's single-minded boycottism.

-There are many strains of the stakeholder theory, but in general the idea is that management should consider the interests of not just shareholders but “stakeholders” of the firm—employees, suppliers, customers, community members, etc.—such that the company considers the broader impact of its decisions on those constituencies.
+There are many strains of the stakeholder theory, but in general the idea is that management should consider the impact of its decisions not only on shareholders but on “stakeholders” of the firm—employees, suppliers, customers, community members, and other constituencies beyond its owners.
+(For simplicity, we'll consider the term "stakeholder" to exclude shareholders.)

 The stakeholder model is often presented as an alternative to the standard shareholder model.
 But forget shareholders.
 Say you have a company that is unequivocally committed to the stakeholder model—their slogan is “people before profits,” and shareholders have no special claim on company decisions.
 What should the company do when the interests of employees and community members collide?
 Who should win out?